Virginia Tech® home

 For non-public events involving minors, it is recommended to provide the Virginia Tech release form in advance of the event for parents/guardians to review and sign before the event.
 This can be done as part of the event registration process.

-A common practice after gathering releases is to provide a visual cue for participants to wear (like a wristband, lanyard, etc) for content creators to know who does and does not have a signed release.
+A common practice after gathering releases is to povide a visual cue for participants to wear (like a wristband, lanyard, etc) for content creators to know who does and does not have a signed release.

 • Release forms may be signed physically using pen/ink.
 Releases may also be signed electronically using a program like Adobe Auto-sign, if available to the signatory.